New Generation of Volume Servers for Cloud Computing

 An alternative approach to "wimpy chips" is to use "wimpy cores" to build energy-efficient volume servers.

-Products like these have the potential for a big impact on clouds' energy consumption and CO2e, but, given the 'brown' nature of today's clouds, data centers will still have to make sure the energy itself is as green as possible.
+All these products and projects have the potential for a big impact on clouds' energy consumption and CO2e, but, given the 'brown' nature of today's clouds, data centers will still have to make sure the energy itself is as green as possible.